Given two numbers as strings. The numbers may be very large (may not fit in long long int), the task is to find sum of these two numbers.

 fp(); // Another way to call the function.

-what are function pointers, huh?
+So then, what are function pointers, huh?

-In simple words, a function pointer is a pointer variable which
+In simple words, a function pointer is a pointer variable which holds the

-call back function.
+with call back scenarios.

-Generic linked list which uses function pointers really well...
+Here is an implementation of a Generic linked list which uses function pointers really well...

 #include <stdio.h>